-When fitting power cables for load testing purposes, ensure cable voltage rating is at least equal to the genrator rated voltage.
-The load cable termination should be placed on top of the winding lead termination and clamped with the nut provided.
+Important!
+When fitting power cables for load testing purposes, ensure cable voltage rating is at least equal to the generator rated voltage.
+The load cable termination should be placed on top of the winding lead termination and clamped between the two nuts provided, on HC4/5 generators.